deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Exploratory-Data-Analysis-in-R.md

 ![plot2.png]({{ site.baseurl }}/images/plot2.png)

-The first plot shows a heatmap that provides a correlation matrix for all the variables in `states`.
-There is a 0.53 correlation between `inequality_ratio` and `medicaid`, and there is a -0.42 correlation between `Hospice` and `Bottom`.
+The first plot shows a heatmap that provides a correlation matrix for the 5 numerical health care variables in `states`.
+There is a 0.05 correlation between `inequality_ratio` and `medicaid`, and there is a 0.48 correlation between `inequality_ratio` and `medicare`.
 Therefore, we constructed two additional plots that present the relationships among these variables.

-In the Medicaid-Ratio plot, we see that there is a greater magnitude in income inequality in states where Medicaid costs are higher.
-Finally, in the Bottom-Hospice plot, we see that Republican states with a lesser average income among the bottom 99% population tend to have higher hospice prices for patients.
+In the first plot, we see that there is a greater magnitude in income inequality in blue states where Medicaid costs are higher.
+Finally, in the second plot, we see that all states with a lesser average income inequality to have lesser Medicare prices for beneficiaries.

 # Dimensionality Reduction